Uluwatu Bali: 20 Top Things To Do In Uluwatu

 Padang Padang is a popular spot for surfing, or you can just sip a fresh coconut and hang out on the white sand with the monkeys.

-This is one of Bali’s nicest beaches, and it’s one of our favorite things to do in Uluwatu.
+This is one of Bali’s nicest beaches, and chilling here is one of our favorite things to do in Uluwatu.
 It has a long strip of white sand scattered with boulders, and not too many people.

 Suluban is a secluded beach with some caves and huge rocks to explore, but my favorite thing is the restaurant view.
 It’s an epic place to grab breakfast while exploring Uluwatu Bali.